 Special Enrollment Period (SEP): If you experience a special life circumstance that qualifies you to enroll outside of the standard enrollment periods, you may do so.
 This only applies to certain qualifying events, such as losing coverage through no fault of your own.

-What Part D Options are Available to Alaskans?
+What Part D options are available to Alaskans?

 Even though some options may be limited, there are plenty of excellent Part D prescription drug plans available.
-As of 2019, according to CMS, for Alaska:

-Do Part D Plans Ever Change?
+Do Part D plans ever change?